MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-ui-elements-collections.md

 > [!IMPORTANT]
 > - In case you check screens/web pages and UI elements that belong to different desktops at the same time, the option **Publish as new collection** becomes disabled.
 To create a new collection, all its UI elements need to be captured in the same desktop (Local computer, RDP or Citrix).

 Selecting this option brings up a confirmation dialog, where you can provide a name for the new collection.
 Furthermore, in case you have already associated any or all of the selected UI elements with UI or web automation actions in your desktop flow, you can also check the 'Auto-update' option below the collection name field.
-Doing so will automatically update the aforementioned actions for you, so that they no longer reference the UI elements that are only 'locally' available in this flow, but rather their new equivalents that will now be part of the new collection.
+Doing so will automatically update the aforementioned actions for you, so that they no longer reference the UI elements that are only 'locally' available in this flow, but rather their newly created equivalents that will now be part of the new collection.

 <screenshot with Publish confirmation dialog>

 Upon selecting **Publish**, the flow will enter a *Publishing* state, during which the collection is saved and uploaded in Dataverse, to become available in the specific environment.
 For as long as publishing takes place, the UI of the flow designer remains disabled.

 When the collection is succesfully published in this way, the corresponding success banner appears in the UI elements pane to inform you accordingly.
 In addition, if you look at the Collections tab, that collection is now automatically imported into this flow from which it was created.
-More precisely, it is imported by default into the same desktop (for instance Local computer or Remote desktop) where the collection's UI elements were originally captured.
+More precisely, it is imported by default into the same desktop (for instance Local computer or Remote desktop) in which the collection's UI elements were originally captured.
 This is done automatically for you, to avoid manually importing each new collection you create into the same flow it's generated from.

 <screenshot with success banner and new collection>